-This scrumptious salad tosses healthy greens in a tangy ginger & wasabi dressing, and garnishes with asparagus, avocado, radish sprouts, sesame & hemp seeds.
+This scrumptious superfood salad tosses healthy greens in a tangy ginger & wasabi dressing, and garnishes with asparagus, avocado, radish sprouts, sesame & hemp seeds.
 We can’t get enough of it!

 You can always “have greens on hand”, even when your fridge is bare since reconstituting seaweed is a snap!
 Just soak it in water for about 5 minutes, and it’s ready.